top of page

 A recent OECD survey conducted in 48 countries looking at teachers and school leaders revealed that teachers in the UK are working longer days than in any other country apart from Japan.

-Our CEO, Dr Clare Short, has worked within the NHS child and adolescent mental health services for 25 years and, until her retirement in 2019, was a Consultant Child and Adolescent Psychiatrist in CAMHS North Bristol.
-She has long recognised the increasing need to respond to the increasing emotional demands on staff.
-Openmind.ed aims to meet these needs.
+Our founder worked within the NHS child and adolescent mental health services for 25 years and was very aware of the increasing need to respond to the increasing emotional demands on staff.
+Openmind.ed was founded to help meet these needs.

 We aim to create opportunities to pause and share experiences that allow us to create a connection with each other.
 By drawing attention to what is often overlooked in the ‘busyness’ of school life, we allow what is present but has hitherto been unacknowledged to emerge.
 It is as though the present expands making space for us.